Preserve

 Remove

-Over a period of years we will be removing invasive plants, including lesser celandine, the yellow flower pictured above in a Columbus, Ohio, park.
+Over a period of years we will be removing invasive plants, including euonymus (wintercreeper), English ivy, lesser celandine, porcelain berry, air potato, and yellow archangel, the flower pictured above.

 Replant